FrankSzn/course-info/lab3.md

 6. A node has either all non-leaf children, or all leaf children.
 7. A non-root node cannot be less than half full.

-To make your life easier, we have implemented a check for all these properties in the method `BTreeFile.checkRep()`.
+We have implemented a mechanized check for all these properties in the method `BTreeFile.checkRep()`.

 This method is also used to test your B+Tree implementation in some of the tests, but feel free to use it to understand the data structure or to  debug your implementation as well.

-Remember that this method should always work before and after a key insertion or deletion completes, but not necessarily in the middle of ongoing transformations.
+**N.B** Remember that this method should always work before and after a key insertion or deletion completes, but not necessarily while in the middle of a method.

 ***